-Combine training in chemistry with learning about business and entrepreneurship.
+Combine training in life sciences with learning about business and entrepreneurship.

-The business specialisation offers the opportunity to combine training in chemistry research with education in business and entrepreneurship.
+The business studies (BS) specialisation offers the opportunity to combine training in Life Sciences research with education in business and entrepreneurship.
 It enables science students to understand the fundamentals of business management and innovation.
 The emphasis is on science-driven organisations and on establishing new businesses based on the outcomes of scientic research.
 The BS programme is geared towards pursuing future career opportunities both in academia and in industry.
 About 40% of the former BS-students continued in a PhD position, where most of the others found employment in industry as a consultant or in a managerial position.